apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Cyclone Chido's devastation of Mayotte was immediate and decades coming**
+**Five takeaways from Florida’s Gasparilla Bowl Game victory over Tulane**

-You can read more about it [here](https://apnews.com/article/mayotte-cyclone-photos-dad1e05aea1ec1de518fec9b2b0fbef1).
+You can read more about it [here](https://www.gatorcountry.com/feature/five-takeaways-from-floridas-gasparilla-bowl-game-victory-over-tulane/).

 ## Requirements
 - Python 3.8